 MBS strives to convert all events into an online format so that as many people as possible can attend the events.
 Whether and in what form smaller events can take place on site is decided individually.
 You can find an overview of MBS (online) events here: https://www.munich-business-school.de/mbs/hochschule/mbs-events.

-- In all areas of the house and the grounds of Munich Business School a mouth and nose cover must be worn.
+- In all areas of the house and the grounds of Munich Business School a mouth and nose cover must be worn, preferably a FFP2 or OP mask.
 The mask obligation currently also applies to the marked seats in the seminar and work rooms, lecturers are exempt from the obligation.

 - In addition to and more precisely in addition to the regulations generally applicable in the Free State of Bavaria and specifically for universities, the comprehensive mask obligation applies as long as the 7-day incidence value for the Landkreis München Stadt exceeds the value of 50 new cases per 100,000 inhabitants.

 - All premises are accessible on foot via the staircase.
 Elevators may only be used with up to two persons and with a mask.